We may earn affiliate commissions for the recommended products. Learn more.

 Founded by Kevin Chen in 2003, iRestore began its journey as part of Freedom Laser Therapy, a clinic that helped smokers overcome their addiction.
 Over time, the brand transitioned to devices that, according to claims, combat two prevalent cosmetic issues of the modern age: hair thinning and hair loss.

-Today, iRestore is recognised for its FDA-cleared, non-invasive laser-based devices that the brand suggests can help reduce hair loss and even stimulate new hair growth.
+Today, iRestore is recognized for its FDA-cleared, non-invasive laser-based devices that the brand suggests can help reduce hair loss and even stimulate new hair growth.
 The company’s health-focused gadgets, such as iRestore Professional, utilize low-level laser therapy (LLLT), also known as photobiomodulation (PBM).

 What products does iRestore offer?

 After pivoting to low-level laser therapy devices, the brand initially developed the iRestore Professional, but its lineup has since expanded significantly.
-Here’s a quick comparison of the iRestore products of today so that you can compare iRestore Essential vs Professional vs Elite:
+Here’s a quick comparison of the iRestore products of today so that you can compare iRestore Essential vs Pro vs Elite:

 ProductNumber of lasersNumber of LEDsTotal power outputTreatment frequency and time